 The Department of Psychology offers many different courses, and we use a wide variety of teaching styles and course formats, depending upon the learning goals of the course.
 Stetson's small classes encourage interaction between students and their professors.
 Students and teachers get to know each other, and students have ready access to their teachers outside of class.

 Academics and Research

 Although most students do their senior project in their final year, some choose to complete it in the junior year so that they will have more time to publish their work in a professional journal, present it at a conference or collaborate with a faculty member on additional research.
 Our majors have presented their research—and won awards—at the annual convention of the Southeastern Psychological Association (S.E.P.A.), the Stetson Showcase (a daylong symposium) and other venues.

 Students also have the opportunity to apply for a Stetson Undergraduate Research Experience (S.U.R.E.) grant.
 The S.U.R.E. grant provides funding for equipment, room and board, travel and other expenses for students to work with a faculty mentor on a summer research project proposed by the student.
 Recent projects include a study of how the brain processes speech and music and an examination of the obstacles parents face in getting a diagnosis of autism for their children.

 Facilities and Opportunities

 The Department of Psychology is housed in Flagler Hall, a historic building that received a major renovation in 2011.
 In addition to smart technology in all main classrooms, the department has an interview room, a reading room with career and graduate school resources, and five research labs including: a behavioral neuroscience lab, the psycho-technology lab which is used for video game research, and the cognitive and applied psychology lab (CAP).
-A general access computer lab with about 20 computers is located next to the departmental office.
+A general access computer lab with about 20 computers is located next to the department office.